asparuhkamburov/KOH2-ionosphere/README.md

 External data products and services used by parts of the workflow include IGS/CDDIS products, Madrigal, NASA/SPDF OMNI, and WDC-SILSO.
 Refer to the module documentation for required inputs and access requirements.

+## License

+The original source code in this repository is released under the GNU General Public License v3.0 or later (GPL-3.0-or-later).

+This license applies only to source code authored for the KOH2 workflow.

+Third-party software used by the workflow, including GFZRNX, PyTECGg, and pyOASIS/OASIS, is not redistributed by this repository and remains subject to its respective license terms.

+See `SOFTWARE_CITATIONS.md` for software attribution and citation details.

 ## External software citations

 When publishing results produced with this workflow, please cite the relevant third-party software in addition to citing this repository.